jeffreytse/jekyll-jeffreytse-blog/_posts/2021-02-08-the-morphology-of-english-words.md

   - After Caesar put down the rebellion, he issued a three-V instrument, which is "Veni, Vedi, Vici", and it means "I came, I saw, I conquered".
 - `vis`: see (e.g. visit)
+- `voc`: voice (e.g. vocal, vocational)
 - `voy`: way, journey (e.g. voyage)
+  - From French
 - `watch`: keep watch, be awake (e.g. watchdog)
 - `way`: way
 - `wave`: wave (e.g. waveform )

 ## Prefix

+- `a`: off, of, away from (e.g. away, apart, ascribe)
+  - From Latin
 - `a??`: emphasize (e.g. attention, apprehend)
 - `ab`: away, from, from off, down (e.g. abuse)
+- `agri`: relating to farming (e.g. agriculture, agribusiness)
+- `agro`: the same as `agri` (e.g. agrobiology, agro-industry)
+- `al`: all (e.g. alway)
 - `bi`: two (e.g. binary)
 - `bi(o)`: relating to or using living things (e.g. biomedical)
 - `circum`: around, round about, all around, on all sides (e.g. circumstance)
   - From Latin adverb and preposition circum "around, round about," literally "in a circle," probably accusative form of circus "ring" (see circus).
-- `con`: with, together, the relation of two object/e2e
+- `con`: with, together, the relation of two object/e2e, emphasize (e.g. confirm)
 - `cor`: same as `con` (e.g. corrupt)
   - The form used for `con-` before the letter `r`
+- `contra`: against or opposite (e.g. contraband)
+- `counter`: against, in opposition; in return; corresponding, (e.g. counteract, counterfeit)
+  - from Anglo-French countre-, French `contre-`, from Latin contra "opposite, contrary to, against, in return," also used as a prefix (see `contra` (prep., adv.)
-- `de`: apart (e.g. deform)
+- `de`: opposite, remove, reduce (e.g. deform, deviate, describe)
+  - used to add the meaning "opposite", "remove", or "reduce" to a noun or verb:
 - `detrite`: erosion (e.g. detrition)
 - `dis`: not or opposite
+- `dys`: bad, ill; hard, difficult; abnormal, imperfect (e.g. dysfunction)
+  - From Greek `dys-`
 - `e`: outward (e.g. evict)
 - `ecto`: outside, external (e.g. ectoderm)
   - Word-forming element generally before vowels `ect-`
   - From Latinized form of Greek adverb `ektos` "outside, out of; free from; exempt"
+- `electro`: electrical, electricity (e.g. electrotechnics)
 - `em`: the form used for `en-` before `b`, `m`, or `p` (e.g. empower)
 - `endo`: inside, within, internal (e.g. endogenous)
   - Word-forming element from Greek `endon` "in, within"